jdc20181/BeffsBrowser/README.md

 - Speed Issues
 - other various bugs

+Some features are leaving in version 1.5.1 and will be deemed decomissioned in version 1.5.0 read the details <a href="https://github.com/jdc20181/BeffsBrowser/wiki/Decomissioned-Features-coming">here</a>
 #About

 BeffsBrowser is a simple but outstanding browser, getting a upgrade, Version 2.0 will bring many improvements.
 One feature is the WebEditor, which can also be found in it's own project!